amansirohiii/virgo/README.md

     <ul>
       <li>The website has a responsive design that can adjust to different screen sizes.</li>
       <li>It has a user-friendly interface that makes it easy for users to navigate through the website and find what they are looking for.</li>
-      <li>Users can browse through a wide range of electric appliances available on the website and purchase them with just a few clicks.</li>
+      <li>Users can browse through a wide range of electric appliances available on the website.</li>
-      <li>The website has a search feature that allows users to search for specific products.</li>
-      <li>It has a cart feature that allows users to add products to their cart and checkout.</li>
-      <li>The website has a login and registration feature that allows users to create an account and manage their orders.</li>
     </ul>
     <h2>Contributing</h2>
     <p>